Meet Our Staff

 Pedro Coracides

-PEAR Specialist
+Senior PEAR Specialist

 Pedro Coracides is the PEAR Specialist serving Michigan Medicine as well as the schools of Dentistry, Kinesiology, Nursing, and Pharmacy.
 Pedro’s professional experience spans across the aviation, tech, healthcare, non-profit, and higher education industries, ranging from operations, training, and product development.
 Prior to PEAR, Pedro spent five years at the Office of Patient Experience in Michigan Medicine leading health system wide work focused on creating an affirming environment for all patients and families including our LGBTQ+ community.
 He has a trauma-informed approach to his work when working with leaders and units requiring support, and believes in taking policy and translating it to the operational needs of a unit.
-Pedro received his Bachelor of Science from Saint Louis University, his Master of Social Work from Wayne State University, and is a limited license social worker in the state of Michigan.
+Pedro received his Bachelor of Science from Saint Louis University, his Master of Social Work from Wayne State University, a Graduate Certificate in Restorative Justice from IIRP, and is a limited license social worker in the state of Michigan.

 Pedro’s Portfolio